Samosir Island, Lake Toba, Indonesia… A friend once asked me, “If you could retire anywhere in the world, where would it be?’

 I hadn’t given the question further reflection until eight years on.
-I was lying in a hammock on the porch of my Batak house, and right there I discovered my happy ‘retirement’ retreat.
-My breakfast of pancakes and fruit were arranged in to a smiley face and for the first time in months I smiled back at it.
+Lying in a hammock on the porch of my Batak house, and right there I discovered my happy ‘retirement’ retreat.
+My breakfast of pancakes and fruit was arranged into a smiley face and for the first time in months, I smiled back at it.
 I could feel the worries of the world melt away as I basked in the glorious sunshine.

 Hemmed in by 400 square miles of the sacred waters of Lake Toba, I was on Samosir Island, the world’s largest island within an island.
 It’s like one of those soapstone carvings of elephants with a carved baby elephant inside, and inside of that, a little carved ball… Samosir Island, on Lake Toba, in North Sumatra which is an island in the Indian Ocean…

 The Dutch writer Rudy Kousbroek claimed Lake Toba, as ‘the most beautiful place on earth’.
 It certainly was.
 The surrounding rugged mountains were so lush they looked like blanketed drapes of green velvet, sometimes broken by the fine white pinstripe of a waterfall.
 At the foot of my Batak house, the lake winked at me against the strong equatorial sun, stretching itself way beyond the eye could see.
 It’s peace and quiet were almost palpable enough to touch.